ISAACRITHARSON/lumaa-spring-2025-ai-ml/README.md

 Run the Python script by executing:

 ### Example Run
-When prompted, enter a reference movie from the data and the number of recommendations:
+When prompted, enter a reference from the data and the number of recommendations:
 ### Example Output
 Recommending movies similar to Romance...
 Recommended: True Romance (score: 0.7350365307989193)